Supernedo/Supernedo/README.md

 ### Here are some stuff about me:

-- I'm currently working on a project for my INFO course, so it's going to be a Movies Website.
+- I'm currently working on a project for my INFO course, so it's going to be an Offline Platform App.
 - I'm currently learning the API needed for the Forge Mod Loader.
 - Fun Fact: Sleep is a priviledge.
 Have fun!
 <!--